cs161-stanford/cs161-stanford.github.io/policies.md

 Only accommodations explicitly stated in your current OAE letter will be accommodated.
 If you need additional or revised accommodations, you must request an updated letter from the OAE.
 </li><li>
-Accommodations cannot be applied retroactively, unless your OAE letter specifies otherwise.
-</li><li>
 If you have any questions or concerns regarding your accommodations, please contact your disability advisor.
 </li></ul>
 </p><p>
 <b>Deadlines and Assignments:</b>
-<ul><li>Students with OAE letters must request a separate extension for each assignment (you cannot auto-apply your OAE extension days), and must request such extensions <i>before</i> the original due date.
-(Unless your OAE letter explicitly specifies otherwise).
+<ul><li>Students with OAE letters must request a separate extension for each assignment (you cannot auto-apply your OAE extensions).</li>
+<li> Students with the standard OAE extension accommodation must request an extension <i>before</i> the original due date, as it says in your OAE letter.
+Retroactive extension requests will not be approved.
 </li><li>
 As per the Late Homework policy below, homework will not be accepted more than three days late, even with an OAE letter.
 This is so that we can release solutions in a timely fashion.
 </li></ul>